anothertechs/anothertechs/src/blogs/crypto/evening-star/index.md

 - **Degradation Time Frame** - After confirming that the RSI is above 70 (overbought state) on the long-term chart, it's time to zoom in.

-## Difference between Evening Star and Morning Star
+## Difference between Evening Star Pattern and Morning Star Pattern

-Contrary to the [evening](https://anothertechs.com/crypto/evening-star/) star pattern, the [morning star](https://anothertechs.com/crypto/morning-star/) pattern sets the trend from bearish to bullish.
+Contrary to the [evening star](https://anothertechs.com/crypto/evening-star/)  pattern, the [morning star](https://anothertechs.com/crypto/morning-star/) pattern sets the trend from bearish to bullish.
 The first candle of the morning star pattern is a long bearish candle, indicating bearish price momentum.
 "Morning Star" is a short-body candle (bullish or bearish) or doji.

 The third candle is bullish, confirming the reversal and offsetting most of the loss from the first candle.
 Ideally, there is a space between the first candle and the [morning star](https://anothertechs.com/crypto/morning-star/) and a space between the [morning star](https://anothertechs.com/crypto/morning-star/) and the confirmation candle.